unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

   * If you handle the `PointerEnter` on **B**, the parent control **A** won't get the `PointerEnter` (as expected) nor the  `PointerPressed`.
 * On Android with a mouse or a pen, the `PointerEnter` and `PointerExit` are going to be raised without taking clipping in consideration.
-  This means that you will get the enter earlier and the exit later than on other platform.
+  This means that you will get the enter earlier and the exit later than on other platforms.
-* On Android if you have an element with a `RenderTransform` which overlaps one of its sibling element, the element at the top will get the pointer events.
+* On Android if you have an element with a `RenderTransform` which overlaps one of its sibling elements, the element at the top will get the pointer events.
 * On WASM, iOS, and Android, the `RoutedPointerEventArgs.FrameId` will be reset to 0 after 49 days of running time of the application.
 * Unlike on WinUI, controls that are under a `Popup` won't receive the unhandled pointer events.
-* On non Skia-based platforms, unlike WinUI, it's impossible to receive a `PointerReleased` without getting a `PointerPressed` before.
+* On non-Skia-based platforms, unlike WinUI, it's impossible to receive a `PointerReleased` without getting a `PointerPressed` before.
   (For instance if a child control handled the pressed event but not the released event).
   > On WASM as `TextElement` inherits from `UIElement`, it means that, unlike WinUI, `TextBlock` won't raise the
   > `PointerReleased` event when clicking on a `Hyperlink`.